mondskiez/ansible_control/README.md

 # Play Locations
 ---

-Playbook locations:
+Playbooks:
   * playbooks/<strong>*`base-server`*</strong>
   * playbooks/<strong>*`server-maintenance`*</strong>

-The main play from either folder is:
+The main play is from the file
   * <strong>*`0-main.yml`*</strong>

 # Running the Play